Back to All Events

 Special Edition of the GEO Health Community of Practice: AfriGEO

-The Group on Earth Observations (GEO) Health Community of Practice is pleased to host the next community teleconference on Tuesday, January 20 from 8:30AM-10:30am EST (GMT-5) and Tuesday, February 3 from 8:30-10:40am EST (GMT-5).
-This teleconference will offer 4-minute flash talks on ongoing research applications that integrate Earth observation data into air quality monitoring (Day 1) and infectious disease and environmental health surveillance (Day 2) in the African region.
+The Group on Earth Observations (GEO) Health Community of Practice is pleased to host the third annual CoP/AfriGEO Special Edition on Tuesday, January 20 from 8:30AM-10:30am EST (GMT-5) and Tuesday, February 3 from 8:30-10:30am EST (GMT-5).
+Following the Special Edition webinar held in March-April 2022 and March 2025, this third event will offer 4-minute flash talks on ongoing research applications that integrate Earth observation data into air quality monitoring (Day 1) and water- and vector-borne disease and environmental health surveillance (Day 2) in the African region.

 Agenda: